shoui520/shoui520.github.io/docs/yomicss.md

 !!! info "This is an optional tutorial."
     If you want to setup Yomichan, you can find that [here](/yomichan) !!! info "Yomichan Update"
     Yomichan has been updated and since changed old classes and added new ones.
-I can't be bothered to keep up with the Yomichan developers' design decisions so I will not update this guide.
-Go figure.
+This guide will no longer work.
+Please come back later when this message has been removed.

 The appearance of the Yomichan pop-up window can be modified with custom [CSS](https://en.wikipedia.org/wiki/CSS) found in the settings.